tie-tan/sudoko_solver/README.md

 # sudoko_solver
-algo to solve sudoko using backtracking
+algo to solve sudoko using backtracking javascript HTML